 Company-Focused Newsletter Content Ideas

-13. Recent articles about your company
+14. Recent articles about your company

-Don’t let employees be the last to know.
-Keep them up-to-date with the latest press on the company.
-It’s a great way to show employees how impactful their work has been and what the company is doing on a broader scale.
+This space is an opportunity to show employees how impactful their work has been and what the company is doing on a broader scale.

-14. Business changes
+15. Business changes

 Employees value transparency.
 Notify employees about external and internal changes, as well as changes to company mandates and policy.

-16. Departmental updates
+17. Departmental updates

 Did marketing launch a new campaign?
 Is development beta-testing a new product?
 Let employees in on what is happening, how it affects their work, and how it contributes to the broader company vision.

-17. Advice column
+18. Advice column

-19. Big wins
+20. Big wins

-20. Training opportunities
+21. Training opportunities

-21. Free resources
+22. Free resources

-Give employees access to career advice and work-life balance advice.
-It's also a good idea to promote other tools/services the company has access to through your benefits program or other initiatives your organization has invested in.
+You can also highlight resources your company has access to through your benefits program or other initiatives your organization has invested in.

-23. Competitor news
+24. Competitor news